 Episode 4 – Babysitting Uni-Baby

 This episode is a direct adaptation of Chapter 5.
-Axe Cop is hired by Flute Cop (although in the comic it’s Uni-Man) to babysit Uni-Baby while Flute Cop and his fiancé (or Uni-Man’s family) is on vacation.
-Axe Cop can’t stand babysitting her because she poops too much, so he invites his friend Sockarang (Dinosaur Soldier in the comic [seriously, what's up with the show purposefully avoiding using him?]) to have fun in Magic World while cyborg versions of themselves babysit in their place.
+Axe Cop is hired by Flute Cop (although in the comic it’s Uni-Man) to babysit Uni-Baby while Flute Cop and his fiancé (or Uni-Man’s family) are on vacation.
+Axe Cop can’t stand babysitting her because she poops too much, so he invites his friend Sockarang (Dinosaur Soldier in the comic [seriously, what’s up with the show purposefully avoiding using him?]) to have fun in Magic World while cyborg versions of themselves babysit in their place.
 Unfortunately, the cyborgs have turned evil and they must be stopped.

 Not much to say on this one.
 Save for the minor changes and the shortened ending, this episode remained mostly intact from the comic version.
 Still, though, why are they keeping Dinosaur Soldier out of the show?

 Episode 5 – Birthday Month